surge-synthesizer/surge-rack/docs/nightlychangelog.md

   - Unison Helper
     - Given a polyphonic VCO, apply the surge unison, drift, and character algorithms
+    - Also includes an expander to route CV along the same paths
   - A copy of the Mixer, just with Sliders
     - Because [sometimes you feel like a knob, sometimes you don't.](https://www.youtube.com/watch?v=4b80vzwnJ8A)